 Frequently Asked Questions

-Here are some commonly asked questions about our race on Saturday, May 16th, as well as 5K/10K races in general.
+Here are some commonly asked questions about our race on Saturday, October 24, as well as a 5K in general.
 If you have a questions you do not see answered here, contact us through the "Contact" form above and we'll get it answered and posted!

 When and where is your race?

-The Run4Hope 5K10K Run race is set to begin at 9:00 a.m. on Saturday, May 16, 2019.
+The Run4Hope 5K Run/Walk is set to begin at 9:00 a.m. on Saturday, October 24, 2020.
 The start and finish are located near the Willard Train Depot Museum at the Willard City Park, at 542 S. Main St on City Park Drive.